ogallagher/marketsense/readme.md

 Take advantage of the human brain's ability to process signals for pattern recognition and classification by creating a connection from raw data to the human senses, which are the inputs to the brain.
 Apply this connection to market data and prediction of future asset value.

+See the [use and development guide video](https://youtu.be/w_kfTTjpIpQ) for an overview of what this project attempts to accomplish, how it's used, and how it works.

 ## Usage

 tbd